The process you go through to register as a childminder will be different depending on whether you live in England or Wales.

 Some local authorities in England offer help, support and advice for new childminders, and may even be able to fund your training, insurance, and membership of PACEY.
 It's always worth getting in touch with your local authority early years team to see what help and advice they can give you in getting started as a childminder.
 You can find contact details for your local council here.

 Whether or not your local authority is able to offer you help and assistance, PACEY membership remains the best way to get the support of experts and the reassurance of belonging to your professional assocaition.

 Become a childminder in Wales

-In Wales, childminders looking to care for children under 8 for more than two hours per day in the childminder's home must register with the Care and Social Services Inspectorate Wales (CSSIW) before they can start childminding.
+In Wales, childminders looking to care for children under 12 for more than two hours per day in the childminder's home must register with Care Inspectorate Wales (CIW) before they can start childminding.

 CIW is the regulator for social care and social services in Wales.
 They have responsibility for inspecting services to ensure they are safe for the people who use them.